Eksoss/ncBuilder/README.md

 nc_file.close()
 ```

+## version 0.0.7a
+- Packages are now installed with the lib, they were not configured properly.

 ## version 0.0.7
 - Added create_nc_dimension, so new custom dimensions can be easily added.
 - Minor modifications to the inner creation of dimensions to accomodate the new function.